 Code 3 defects on your EICR certificate are recommendations and must be addressed before your next EICR Test date.
 These recommendations point out the installation is not necessarily dangerous, but it does not comply with the current version of the regulations, should anyone be killed or injured as a result, you would still be liable.

 Call us now on 0800 999 8009 and let’s get a pre-planned rectification program in place.

 Helping Landlords and Agents Stay Compliant

-Did you know that you are legally obliged under Part P of the Building Regulations 2010 to ensure your rental properties
+Did you know that you are legally obliged under Part P of the Building Regulations 2010 to ensure your rental properties are regularly inspected?

 And did you know that the only way to ensure your property is tested to the right standard is by using a contractor who’s a member of the NICEIC Domestic Installer Scheme?

 Part P of the Building Regulations establishes electrical safety standards for dwellings in England and Wales, but your obligations don’t end there: as a landlord you’re also liable under the Electricity at Work Act 1989, and only NICEIC-approved electrical contractors can test and issue an Electrical Installation Condition Report (EICR).

 With My Elec Group you can be confident that your rental property will be inspected by experienced, qualified electricians — and you’ll know the cost in advance!
 We also regularly work with private householders — if that’s you and you’re looking for an EICR certificate or any other kind of electrical testing and inspection work for your home, just get in touch.